grantcurell/projects/Reverse LAG/4112F-ON Reverse Lag/OS10/README.md

 # Reverse Lag Test - OS10

-In this test case the goal is to create a simple packet broker using a reverse LAG port.
+In this test case the goal is to create a simple load balancer using a reverse LAG port.
+The idea is to have one input port which is then mirrored to a logical LAG port and at the other end of the LAG port is a number of security sensors.

 # Helpful Links